nest/nestml/doc/nestml_language.rst

 Conditionals
 ^^^^^^^^^^^^

-NestML supports different variants of the if-else conditional.
+NESTML supports different variants of the if-else conditional.
 The first example shows the ``if`` conditional composed of a single ``if`` block:

 ::